Gaining customer loyalty means going the extra mile

 With choice always available, in order to keep existing clients on the side, it’s becoming increasingly clear that you now need to consistently demonstrate certain attributes and carry out certain key actions.

-These include showing clients that you’re available all the time and expressing an active, genuine, and on-going interest in their financial affairs – and not just contacting them for referrals or to provide them another product or service.
+These include showing clients that you’re available all the time and expressing an active, genuine, and ongoing interest in their financial affairs – and not just contacting them for referrals or to provide them with another product or service.

 Keep in touch